|Nutritional Guidelines (per serving)|

 - The dough is quite elastic, so have patience when rolling it out to the recommended size.
 Let the dough rest for a few minutes now and then, and it will relax and be easier to roll.

 - These cinnamon rolls freeze beautifully.
 If you don't need both pans or have leftovers, freeze them for another day.
-Freeze them without the icing and add it when they are defrosted and warmed, or freeze them iced.
+Freeze them without the icing and add it when they are defrosted and warmed.

 - Omit the nuts or replace them with chopped dried raisins or cranberries.